Follow the conference on Twitter #VirtualClinics

 The COVID-19 pandemic has forced health care delivery to transition to remote care.
 Moving forward all services will need to work in a different way that effectively supports patients, particularly those in high risk categories to receive effective and safe care whilst staying out of healthcare settings.

-Chaired by Mr Bibhas Roy Consultant Orthopaedic Surgeon and Virtual Orthopaedic Clinic Lead at Central Manchester University Hospitals NHS Foundation Trust, this conference focuses on the practicalities of setting up and running virtual clinics.
+Chaired by Mr Bibhas Roy Consultant Orthopaedic Surgeon and Virtual Orthopaedic Clinic Lead at Manchester University NHS Foundation Trust, this conference focuses on the practicalities of setting up and running virtual clinics.
 Before COVID-19 Virtual clinics were increasingly being used in healthcare to reduce outpatient appointments, reduce DNA rates, save money and ensure the patients that do need to be seen face to face by a consultant have enough dedicated time.
-COVID-19 has force a step change in virtual clinics development, a large number of appointments can be replaced by virtual clinics, for decision making, consultation and outcome analysis.
+COVID-19 has forced a step change in virtual clinics development, a large number of appointments can be replaced by virtual clinics, for decision making, consultation and outcome analysis.

 Expert sessions, case studies and an extended masterclass will focus on understanding service virtualisation, developing virtual clinics, developing policy and procedure to support clinic working and understanding information governance implications.
 Case studies will share experience from a variety of virtual clinics in specialties such as Orthopaedics, Cardiology, Gastroenterology, Colorectal, Sexual Health, General Practice and Outpatients.
 The conference will also reflect on the experiences of NHS Trusts that are developing trust wide Virtual Clinics Programmes including moving to a Virtual Hospital.